1. What do You Put on a Wet Basement Floor?

 Above all other materials, rubber is the best flooring for a wet basement.
-One of the most common reasons that people get rubber flooring in a basement is for its protection against moisture.
+One of the most common reasons that people get rubber flooring in a basement is specifically for its protection against moisture.
 Basements are often prone to varying degrees of moisture year-round.
 This is often a nuisance but can end up causing serious damage.
 Water can cause slippery conditions, stain existing floors, and perhaps most harmful of all, cause mold and mildew to develop.
 If the basement or cellar floor has rubber over it, the harm from moisture is largely negated.
 Firstly, the rubber materials of our basement flooring products are naturally resistant to moisture.
 Rubber can prohibit water from forming microbial byproducts such as mold and mildew.
-It is also a fairly slip-resistant material, meaning that your feet benefit from more traction while on a basement floor covering made of rubber no matter how wet it gets thanks to rubber’s naturally high coefficient of friction.
+It is also an extremely slip-resistant material, meaning that your feet benefit from more traction while on a basement floor covering made of rubber no matter how wet it gets thanks to rubber’s naturally high coefficient of friction.
 Above all, it is vital to protect basement flooring from water damage as basements can literally compromise the foundation of a house, and any damage sustained there can have a seriously negative impact on the floors and the rest of the building above.

-Speaking of bedrooms and gyms, our various different options for basement flooring happen to serve one particular function in such venues: physical durability.
-The one thing common to a man-cave, bedroom, or fitness center is the presence of heavy physical objects.
-These can be furniture, weights, and other items.
+Our various different options for basement flooring happen to serve one particular function in such venues: physical durability.
+The one thing commonly seen in a man-cave, bedroom, or fitness center is the presence of heavy physical objects.
+These can be furniture, weights and other items.
 Such objects are heavy and made of thick, abrasive materials like wood, metal, and plastic.
 Unprotected floors can easily be damaged by their presence.
 To prevent such costly damaged from occurring, use rubber basement flooring under them.
 Rubber can endure physical impacts thanks to its durability and elasticity.
 The perfect barrier between sensitive sub-surfaces and hard heavy objects, it will absorb physical impacts and spread them throughout its own surfaces.
 The protection offered by rubber basement floor covering is dependable, long lasting, and very easy to install.

-People often shy away from installing new protective flooring because of a perception that it is hard and cumbersome to install.
-Nothing could be further from the truth.
-Our line of basement flooring is so easy to install that they each made excellent Do-It-Yourself projects.
+People often shy away from installing new protective flooring because of a perception that it is hard and cumbersome to install; however, this is a common misconception.
+Our line of rubber basement flooring is so easy to install that they make excellent Do-It-Yourself projects.
 In most cases, protective basement flooring can be installed during a laidback afternoon or lazy weekend.
 Within our options for basement flooring, people can choose from either rolled rubber flooring or interlocking tile flooring.
 The benefit of rolled rubber basement flooring is that you can get them cut to custom lengths of your specification.
 Custom fits are especially helpful for basements that are oddly shaped or feature irregular layouts.
 Furthermore, the rubber floors are easily put in place with either adhesive glue or double-sided tape.
 Alternatively, we offer interlocking tile options that are even easier to install!
 Some of them come with interlocking pins, while others feature puzzle-like edges.
 Both types of interlocking basement flooring are meant to facilitate a fast and easy installation process.
 Our DIY flooring options are meant to save you both time and money!

-Regardless of which of the different options for basement flooring you choose, your basement and cellar floor areas will benefit from all of their protective qualities of their rubber material.
-The rubber basement floor covering will guard the sensitive areas against the harms of moisture and heavy physical objects while also serving to insulate.
+Regardless of which of the different options for basement flooring you choose; your basement and cellar floor areas will benefit from all of the protective qualities of a rubber or PVC floor.
+A rubber basement floor covering will guard the sensitive areas against the harms of moisture and heavy physical objects while also serving to insulate.
 A PVC basement or cellar floor will provide you with the ultimate chemical resisting flooring option.
 A warm and dry basement is much more comfortable than a cold and wet basement.
 If you need to install new flooring in a basement, then look no further than rubber.
 It is among the best basement flooring options available today!